0cirius0/Bludit-Bruteforcing-Script/README.md

 Ex: python3 crackit.py fergus words.txt http://blud.it/admin/login

-The Bruteforce exploits the vulnerablity in Bludit CMS that allows a person to bruteforce the login page without being blocked. https://rastating.github.io/bludit-brute-force-mitigation-bypass/
+This script exploits the vulnerablity in Bludit CMS that allows a person to bruteforce the login page without being blocked. https://rastating.github.io/bludit-brute-force-mitigation-bypass/

 Note:This script is only for educational purposes.